kimchicecream/babbl/README.md

 Welcome to Babbl, a virtual chat and socializing space, developed by Tina Gao, Chris Peters, Alex Go and Bobby Stomski.
 Thank you for visiting!

-Babbl is a full stack web application utilizing a PostgresQL database that is queried and managed by a Python/Flask backend server, which interacts with a sleek and intuitive React/Redux front end.
+Babbl is a full stack web application utilizing a PostgreSQL database that is queried and managed by a Python/Flask backend server, which interacts with a sleek and intuitive React/Redux front end.

 ## Live Link